KPersaud11-BC/stock-analysis/README.md

 # stock-analysis
-# Excel VBA of Wall Street Challenge 2 by Kieran Persaud
+# VBA of Wall Street: Challenge 2 by Kieran Persaud
 ## Overview of Project

 Steve wanted to prepare a macro-enabled workbook that analyzes the performance of green energy stocks for 2 years worth of data.
 The VBA code originally written provides this information with a click of a button.
 The original code provided a formatted table of volume and returns for 12 stocks based on the year the user entered.